Cst. William Nixon

 End of Watch: August 31, 1919

 Constable William Nixon was born Ingersoll, Ontario.
 He joined the Edmonton Police Department in 1912.
-Following the outbreak of the First World War in August 1914, Nixon joined the Canadian Army.
-He served continuously until November 9, 1918, two days before the Armistice, when he was gassed.
+Two years later, following the outbreak of the First World War, Nixon joined the Canadian Army.
+He served courageously on the front lines until November 9, 1918, two days before the Armistice, when he was gassed.
 He rejoined the police department upon his return to Edmonton.
-At three o’clock in the morning on August 30, 1919, Constable Nixon was shot while on patrol.

-The shooter, John Gundard Larson, was captured in the northern Alberta town of Mountain Park following a massive manhunt.
-Larsen stood trial for the murder of Constable Nixon, an earlier assault on another police officer, and two robberies.
+Following a massive manhunt that included the first use of an airplane in Canada in pursuit of a criminal, Nixon’s killer, John Gundard Larson, was captured in the northern Alberta town of Mountain Park.
+Larson stood trial for the murder of Constable Nixon, an earlier assault on another police officer, and two robberies.
 Larson was given a life sentence.
 He was paroled in 1942.

 Constable Nixon, who was predeceased by his parents and brother, is buried in Ingersoll, Ontario.